cskozlowski/mmu2/README.md

 This code was developed on an Arduino Mega board using three 8825 stepper motors to control the MMU2 multi-color print head.
 It was designed to operate with the PRUSA mk3 printer.

+You will need an Arduino Mega 2560 processor board and a RAMPS 1.5 or RAMPS 1.6 shield (for the stepper motor controllers) - both are available on Amazon (see my BOM for additional details)

 A serial cable is required (5 pin) in order to communicate between this board and the Mk3 controller.
 (Vcc, Tx, Rx, GND, Reset).
 Only 3 pins are required (Tx, Rx and Reset) in order to work properly with the Mk3.